DIYbiosphere/sphere/CONTRIBUTING.md

 Make sure to check out our [FAQs] for a list of common questions.

-## Request membership
+## Membership request
-Submit a new issue with the Title: 'Requesting membership' and in the Comment section add a description of yourself and why you would like to join (optional but useful for those considering your application).
+Submit a new issue with the Title: 'Membership request' and in the Comment section add a description of yourself and why you would like to join (optional but useful for those considering your application).
 Also, please specify if you would like to be added to any [Teams].

 As a [member] of the [DIYbiosphere organization] in GitHub, you enjoy more access permissions to the project!